mxcai/iGREX/README.md

 package?iGREX
 ```

 The `iGREXs` function requires only the GWAS summary statistics and the eQTL data for analysis.
-The open access data used in the vignette can be downloaded from this link: https://www.dropbox.com/sh/xbq0a0or1nmcaef/AABcmzTxgWPJGpcCj9mYOzwma?dl=0.
+The open access data used in the vignette can be downloaded from the [drop box link](https://www.dropbox.com/sh/xbq0a0or1nmcaef/AABcmzTxgWPJGpcCj9mYOzwma?dl=0).

 Reproducibility
 ==========